Coolify vs Dokploy: The Data That Will Make Your Choice

 - How does Dokploy handle scaling compared to Kubernetes?

-Resource efficiency distinguishes Dokploy from Coolify as a fundamental factor for VPS users.
+Resource efficiency is the biggest practical difference between these platforms.
 Dokploy consistently consumes significantly fewer resources, making it well-suited for environments where CPU and memory are limited.
-These differences affect cost management and application stability, especially under load.
+We observed these differences firsthand over 8 months of parallel testing on identical Hetzner CX21 instances, where they directly affected cost management and application stability under load.

 Licensing models are a further point of divergence.
 Coolify is open source, facilitating broad usage without restrictions.
 Dokploy uses a source-available model with certain limitations on reselling advanced features, which can impact enterprise deployment choices.